ltiao/zalando-classification/README.md

-While varying the optimizers and their parameters didn't have a significant impact on final performance (all eventually converge to around 94%), some settings resulting in faster convergence than others.
+While varying the optimizers and their parameters didn't have a significant impact on final performance (all eventually converge to around 94%), some settings resulted in faster convergence than others.
 In particular, one can observe that Adam with *beta1=0.5* converges faster than RMSProp, which in turn converges faster than Adam with *beta1=0.9* (the default in practically all deep learning libraries).